Is Morning the Best Time to Practice Yoga? A Scientific Review

 If it’s something you really struggle with, sometimes it’s better to play to your strengths and practice on the evenings when you have more energy.
 There’s no shame in deciding a morning practice isn’t for you.
 You won’t get the most benefit from your practice if you’re expending all your focus on staying awake.

-As discussed earlier, your muscles and joints are often cold and stiff after a night of inactivity.
+Muscles and joints are often cold and stiff after a night of inactivity.
 Not exactly conducive to a yoga practice, but luckily it’s only temporary.
 Unless you live in England, where we’re always cold and stiff.

 Speaking of England, it gets real cold and dark here in winter.
 Completing my sun salutations just as the Sun comes up sounds lovely, but it ain't gonna happen.
 Not only does the Sun not come up till I’m at work, but the temperature in my living room is not conducive to life, let alone yoga.